 As photography became more widespread, this new technology was quickly applied to recording and celebrating the growing railway infrastructure.

 Early photographic equipment was cumbersome and difficult to use, requiring in effect an on-site darkroom to prepare and develop the glass plate immediately before and after the image was taken.
 But this wasn’t considered a hindrance; by the 1850s photography was being applied to locomotive engineering as well as the construction of new railway lines.
-Photographic records of the construction of Stephenson’s Britannia Bridge, and Brunel’s bridges over the Tamar and the Wye were taken.
+Photographic records were taken of the construction of Stephenson’s Britannia Bridge, and Brunel’s bridges over the Tamar and the Wye.

 In July 1897 The Railway Magazine was launched, which changed the relationship between railways and photography.
 It was the first railway publication aimed at the general public and made liberal use of railway images.
 It quickly established a market for amateur and independent photographers who were making the most of improvements in lenses, faster shutter speeds, better development processes and ever more portable equipment.